vdurante/asp.net_n-layered_web_applications/part1/software_architecture/what_is_software_architecture.md

 * **Communication.** Stakeholders must be easily aware of the architecture.
 * **Identify great engineering decisions.** Knowing to identify and avoid the most common mistakes.
 * **Recursive and incremental strategy.** Building cycles of development focused on creating, modifying and refactoring features or components.

-In short, it falls back to software engineering: plan and document everything prematurely, otherwise a drastic change may result in high expenses of time and money for the team.